 Air conditioner replacement is an investment in your home, like many other home improvement projects are.
 So how do you know if you should get that new air conditioner now or just get your annual air conditioner service done?

-At Heartland Heating & Cooling, we know that it can be a hard decision to make, so here are a few tidbits to keep in mind if you’re unsure which way to choose.
+At Heartland Heating & Cooling, we know that it can be a tough decision to make, so here are a few things to keep in mind if you’re not sure which way to choose.

 1. Air Conditioner Age

 However, the average 12-15 year lifecycle of an air conditioner doesn’t mean it can’t run well beyond that.
-If air conditioner service has been scheduled regularly and it has been well maintained, you may be able to go beyond that 12-15 year average.
+If air conditioner service has been consistent and it has been well maintained, you may be able to go beyond that 12-15 year average.

 2. Cost of replacing vs. servicing/repairing